Major powers seek Iran concessions at Baghdad talks

 Producing such highly enriched material in such quantities has shortened the time Iran might need to build an atomic bomb.

-Iran says its nuclear program is a peaceful bid to generate electricity and has repeatedly ruled out suspending its enrichment of uranium, an activity which can have both civilian and military purposes.
+Iran says its nuclear programme is a peaceful bid to generate electricity and has repeatedly ruled out suspending all its enrichment of uranium, an activity which can have both civilian and military purposes.

 But it has indicated possible flexibility on the higher-grade enrichment of uranium to a fissile concentration of 20 percent, the part of Iran’s work that most worries the West.